DHS After School Program

-There are four main college systems (or types of Colleges) in California: Community College (CCC), California State University (CSU), the University of California (UC) and Independent Private College and Universities.
+There are four main college systems (or types of Colleges) in California: Community College (CCC), California State University (CSU), the University of California (UC), and Independent Private Colleges and Universities.
 Students begin their pathway into any one of these college systems after receiving their High School Diploma or GED.

 Type of Degree